HPCToolkit/hpcviewer.e4/CONTRIBUTING.md

 ### Tips and tricks for a successful MR

 1. Follow best practices for the programming language.
-While we don't have a rigid coding style, consider reading and following the [C++ Core Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines) and the [LLVM Coding Standards](https://llvm.org/docs/CodingStandards.html).
+While we don't have a rigid coding style, consider reading and following the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html) and the [JetBrain Code Style](https://www.jetbrains.com/help/idea/code-style-java.html).

 1. Run [`pre-commit`](https://pre-commit.com/#install) locally before submitting the MR, either manually with `pre-commit run -a` or as part of the Git hooks installed by `pre-commit install`.
 CI will run the same linters/formatters and thus this (may) fail CI before your code even has a chance to run.